Fact-checked by the SnapMessages editorial team

 Microsoft’s productivity guidance for Microsoft 365 specifically recommends reminder-syncing with email and AI-assisted scheduling as two features that help users make steady progress without manual re-entry.
 Microsoft To Do’s integration with Outlook does this natively: tasks flagged in email appear automatically in your daily list.
 That is a hidden feature most Outlook users have never activated.

 Beyond native app features, cross-app automation through tools like Zapier or IFTTT can connect your to-do app to Gmail, Slack, Google Calendar, or a project management tool like Asana or Trello.
-Free Zapier tiers are capped at a limited number of tasks per month, but paid plans (starting around $19.99 per month as of May 2026) remove those limits.
+Free Zapier tiers are capped at a limited number of tasks per month, but paid plans (starting around $19.99 per month) remove those limits.
 For anyone managing client work or team coordination, that cost recovers itself quickly.
-If you are already exploring what AI-driven tools can do inside productivity software, the broader trend is covered well in how AI is being used inside apps right now.
+If you want a detailed breakdown of how Todoist and TickTick compare on automation and other features, see the Todoist vs. TickTick comparison.

 Does Calendar Integration Actually Help You Plan?